atharvajoshi27/Marathi-Character-Recognition/README.md

-# PPL-PROJECT
+# This project is a part of Course : Principles of Programming Language

-This project is to Recognize marathi handwriting
+Project : Marathi Handwriting Character Recognition